mattias-p/Whois-Selftest-Tool/README.md

 Before use
 ==========
 Before you use the tool, make sure that you have read the documents listed in the reference above.
-Without the Test Plan ("TP") it might be hard to understand any error message emitted.
+Some error messages may be difficult to understand without referring to the PDT\_Whois\_TP document.

 Usage
 =====
 The Whois Selftest Tool provides the two commands `whois-fetch-epp-repo-ids` and `whois-test`.
-If you have followed the installation above, always go to your `<programdir>` and run the commands from there or else the scripts will not be able to find the libraries in the `PDT` directory.
-You probably have to prepend the commands with `./` just as in the instructions above
+If you have followed the installation above, always go to your `<programdir>` and run the commands from there or else the scripts will not be able to find its libraries in the `PDT` directory.
+You probably have to prepend the commands with `./` just as in the instructions above.

 `whois-fetch-epp-repo-ids` fetches the EPP Repository Identifiers registered with IANA and stores them in a text file inside the user's home directory.